-Source: Authors' calculations based on the National Survey of Income and Expenditures for Urban and Rural Households, Ecuador, 2011-2012 (Encuesta Nacional de Ingresos y Gastos de los Hogares Urbanos y Rurales, 2011-2012).
+Source: Authors' calculations based on the National Survey of Income and Expenditures for Urban and Rural Households, Ecuador, 2011-12 (Encuesta Nacional de Ingresos y Gastos de los Hogares Urbanos y Rurales, 2011-2012).

-Note: According to CEQ (Commitment to Equity) a multi-country project, social spending includes all cash transfers (except for contributory pensions) and other direct transfers plus public spending on education and health.
-The concentration coefficients of Contributory Pensions after taxes and Total CEQ Social Spending plus Contributory Pensions after taxes are calculated with respect to sensitivity analysis market income (to avoid calculating the concentration coefficients for the other components are calculated with respect to benchmark case market income.
+Note: According to CEQ (Commitment to Equity) a multi-country project), social spending includes all cash transfers (except for contributory pensions) and other direct transfers plus public spending on education and health.
+The concentration coefficients of Contributory Pensions after taxes and Total CEQ Social Spending plus Contributory Pensions after taxes are calculated with respect to sensitivity analysis market income (to avoid calculating the concentration coefficient with respect to an income definition that includes that component) while the concentration coefficients for the other components are calculated with respect to benchmark case market income.